The BioFiles - Bill Hubick

 • Sebastichthys levis Eigenmann & Eigenmann, 1889

 Sebastes levis, the cowcod or cow rockfish, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
-It is found in the eastern Pacific Ocean.
+It is found in the Eastern Pacific Ocean.

-Taxonomy
+Taxonomy and etymology

 Description

-Sebastes levis has a deep and compressed body, the body’s depth is between a third and two fifths of its standard length.
+Sebastes levis has a deep and compressed body, the body's depth is between a third and two fifths of its standard length.
 They have a large head, small eyes and a large mouth with a lower jaw which juts out.[4]
 The head is armed with many spines.[5]
 There are 13 to 14 spines and 12 to 13 soft rays in the dorsal fin and 3 spines and 6 or 7 soft rays in the anal fin.
-This species grows to a maximum fork length of 100 cm (39 in).[1]
-The membranes of the dorsal fin are deeply incised.[6]
-Adult cowcod are variable in color and may be cream, pink, salmon, orange or gold.
-Some may have indistinct dark or red barring.
-The juveniles are marked with gold or brown bars on a background color of whitish or pale yellow.
-The juveniles are very similar to the barred juveniles of some other species of rockfish.[4]
+The membranes of the dorsal fin are deeply incised, especially compared to other fish in the Sebastes genus.[6]

 Distribution and habitat

-Sebastes levis is found in the eastern Pacific Ocean where it occurs from Guerrero Negro in Baja California Sur[4] north to Usal, Mendocino County in central California.[1]
-Adults, with total lengths greater than 44 cm (17 in), are found on rocky substrates at depths of 90 to 300 m (300 to 980 ft) while the juveniles live in areas of fine sand and clay at depths between 40 and 100 m (130 and 330 ft).[7]
-It is a demersal fish and has also been found sheltering over rock structures, at the base of man-made structures and within kelp forests at depths as deep as 515 m (1,690 ft).[4]
+Sebastes levis is found in the Eastern Pacific Ocean where it occurs from Guerrero Negro in Baja California Sur[4] north to Usal, Mendocino County in central California.[1]
+Adults, with total lengths greater than 44 cm (17 in), are found on rocky substrates at depths of 90 to 300 m (300 to 980 ft), while the juveniles live in areas of fine sand and clay at depths between 40 and 100 m (130 and 330 ft).[8]
+It is a demersal fish and has also been found sheltering over rock structures, rocky reefs, at the base of man-made structures and within kelp forests at depths as deep as 515 m (1,690 ft).[4]

-Biology
+Biology and ecology

 Conservation